Pre & Post Natel Physio

 The Tummy Gap

-Separation of the tummy muscles is a problem that can occur after you have had a baby.
+Separation of the tummy muscles is a problem that you may be left with as a result of your muscles not coming back together after you have had a baby.
 In some it can prevent optimal core function.
-Physiotherapy can check for such a separation and if found, can assist in giving you the right advice and a tailored individual specific exercise programme to restore function of the stretched abdominal wall.
+It can often mean you can still look pregnant, months after giving birth.
+Physiotherapy can check for such a separation and if found, can assist in giving you the right advice and a tailored individual specific exercise programme to restore function and improve appearance.

 Pelvic Girdle Pain